Note: I get commissions for purchases made through links in this post.

 The iX2000 measures 22 inches long by 12 inches wide by 18 inches high, so it’s about the same size as the iQ2000.
 It weighs a tad under 50 pounds, so I would imagine the iQ2000 weighs about the same.

 So it might come down to the availability of the iX2000 as to whether you get this one or not.
 When it eventually is no longer available for purchase, I would go with the iQ2000 described above.
-Both are fine and very quiet machines.
+Both are very quiet machines.

 Reviews from current owners aren’t quite as high as I’d like to see, but overall they are still positive.
 Check them out at Amazon while you can.